VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 How to configure the ProBot BeagleBone:

-1 - Install debian image
+1 - Install the lastest debian image [from here]. (https://beagleboard.org/latest-images).

 2 - Install machinekit following the instructions [from here] (https://github.com/strahlex/asciidoc-sandbox/wiki/Creating-a-Machinekit-Debian-Image).